maoweinilsson/PDC-software-web/applications/phylobayes/beskow/1.5a/building.rst

-According to the online manual the software should be compiled with GNU CC, but compilation/running works with the intel compiler as well
+According to the online manual the software should be compiled with GNU CC, but compilation/running works with the intel compiler as well.

+First...

   $ module swap PrgEnv-cray PrgEnv-intel
   $ cd sources

-change the Makefile so that CC=CC
+change the Makefile so that ``CC=CC``

   $ make

 binaries are created in the data directory.
+A bin directory was created...

+  $ cd ..
+  $ mkdir bin
+  $ cd bin

-A bin directory was created and executable files in the data directory where symbolically linked from the bin directory.
+symlinks were created for all executable files in the data directory.